splunk/observability-workshop/content/en/conf24/1-zero-config-k8s/2-preparation/_index.md

 splunk@show-no-config-i-0d1b29d967cb2e6ff:~$
 ```

-If this isn't shown, or you see an error, log out and give it a minute or so, then try to log in again as the instance might not have finished the initial boot sequence.
-If it still does not show the above Welcome page, reach out to your Instructor.

-Next, let's ensure your instance is configured correctly, we need to confirm that the required environment variables for this workshop are set correctly.
-In your terminal run the following command and in the output check the environment variables are present and have actual valid values set:
+To ensure your instance is configured correctly, we need to confirm that the required environment variables for this workshop are set correctly.
+In your terminal run the following command and check that the environment variables are present and set with actual valid values:

 {{< tabs >}}
 {{% tab title="Command" %}}